 Centennial Park is a prime Sydney attraction whose expansive urban parks have made it a beautiful destination to visit.
-This park also has great historic significance as it is home to the Federation Pavilion; another iconic monument in the heart of the city.
+This park also has great historical significance as it is home to the Federation Pavilion; another iconic monument in the city.

 Centennial Park Sydney, Cafe Restaurant, Parking, Playground, Hours & Map

 Nothing beats a good BBQ on a lazy weekend at Centennial Park.
-This is a chance for foreigners touring the park to experience one of Australia’s quintessential activities: a BBQ in the outdoors.
+This is a chance for visitors to experience one of Australia’s quintessential activities: a BBQ in the outdoors.
 Use any of the eight free electric barbecues, each of which has two hotplates.
-The BBQs cannot be booked and are used on a first-come, first-served basis.
+The BBQs cannot be booked and are based on a first-come, first-served basis.

 Come up close with nature by taking a self-guided walk across the park.
 This walk provides a perfect opportunity to discover wildlife at the park and appreciate conservation efforts to take care of the natural flora.
 For dog owners, there is the option of dog walking in both on-leash and off-leash areas.

 Other exciting activities that one may enjoy at the park include horse riding, bird watching and kids can play at the playgrounds.
-There are a number of food and beverage stalls that are open to park visitors all year round.
+There are several food and beverage stalls that are open to park visitors all year round.
 Centennial Park is easily accessible from the Sydney CBD.